 Audition is via portfolio of compositions - we are looking for a creative spark, an original voice, a passion for music, evidence of the ability to work very hard.
 There is no specific genre, instrumentation or duration.
 Please submit two contrasting works.

 - Performance audition: we want to hear you play to get a sense of your musicality.
 Do not sign up for a live audition.
-Instead, please record a short video, either .mov or .mp4 of you performing.
+Instead, please record a short video of you performing, and provide a link to the performance via YouTube.
 Instruments may include traditional classical instruments such as clarinet as well as other cultures: tabla, berimbau, dumbek etc., and pop instruments such as turntables, electric guitar, laptop etc. Repertoire can be anything: original, improvised, scored, cover, in any genre.

-- Two letters of recommendation from qualified professionals.
+- Three letters of recommendation from qualified professionals.

 - Statement of purpose - a 2-3 page essay on your musical vision, life and career goals and preparations.